ideas-lab-nus/vizpro/docs/README.md

 ## Introduction

-This is a React Component that serves as a fully fledged visual programming interface, ideal for simulation.
+This is a React Component that serves as a fully fledged visual programming interface, ideal for simulation. <br>
 It can additionally be customized to a certain degree with user-defined functions on top of the host of base components provided for general use cases.

 ---